redux-form/redux-form/examples/syncValidation/src/SyncValidation.md

 event occurs on your field.
 When you submit the form, all the fields are marked as touched, allowing any of their validation errors to show.

+**IMPORTANT**: In your validate function, values can be `undefined`, so pay attention when you are validating nested fields.
+If not, you could encounter some `TypeError: undefined is not an object`.

 ## Running this example locally

 To run this example locally on your machine clone the `redux-form` repository,